Jieming-Li/jieming-li.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Graduate college with high distinction & one semester early :rocket:
+Graduated with high distinction and one semester early :rocket:

 <!-- A simple inline announcement with Markdown emoji! :sparkles: :smile: -->